The Official Blog of Biltmore®

 New designs for new markets

-This simple, elegantly-styled label graced our wines from 1986–1993.
-Although more refined than its predecessor, it lacked a visual reference point to Biltmore and our estate winery.
-We updated the label again to include a detailed line sketch of America’s largest home since this was so iconic for our brand.
+This simple, elegant label graced our wines from 1986–1993.
+Although more refined than its predecessor, it featured the Winery clock tower and lacked a visual reference point to Biltmore House.
+We updated the label again to include a detailed line sketch of America’s Largest Home® since this was so iconic for our brand.

 Created for us by the experts of Colonna Farrell Design in Napa Valley, these labels highlighted that our wines were neither "French traditional" nor "California modern," but authentic to Biltmore and reflective of our own unique style and heritage of winemaking.
 The labels were a big hit with consumers on and off the estate.